matroux/ITO33-old/content/our-clients.md

         name: Capital Markets Originator, Top South African bank, Johannesburg
         content: >-
          "Opscore is very useful and is indeed helping us structure and price instruments for our clients."
+      - flag: /images/us.svg
+        country: Idaho
+        name: Senior Portfolio Manager of Idaho based hedge fund
+        content: >-
+         "We hope to use your product for the life of our firm and are excited to integrate it into our process"
       - flag: /images/hongkong.svg
         country: HongKong
         name: Market Risk Group, First Tier European bank in Hong-Kong